Home

 Is USDC Backed by Fiat?

-The Circle Reserve Fund, a key component of USDC's reserve, is a SEC-registered government money market fund that includes a mix of short-dated US Treasuries, overnight US Treasury repurchase agreements, and cash.
-Managed by BlackRock and custodied at The Bank of New York Mellon, it accounted for a significant portion of the over $25.2 billion total reserve assets as of October 5, 2023.
+The Circle Reserve Fund, a key component of USDC's reserve, is an SEC-registered government money market fund that includes a mix of short-dated US Treasuries, overnight US Treasury repurchase agreements, and cash.
+Managed by BlackRock and custodied at The Bank of New York Mellon, it accounted for a significant portion of the over $25.2 billion total reserve assets as of February 23, 2024.

 This comprehensive and transparent backing underlines USDC's commitment to providing a stable and trustworthy digital currency option in the volatile world of cryptocurrencies.